Friday, september 15

 Madison, WI 53703

-Attendees can visit Freethought Hall for a free open house from 9:30 a.m. to noon on Friday.
-The Betty Lou Cruise on Lake Monona, from 10:45 a.m. to 1 p.m., has capacity for 86.
-Convention registration starts at 2 p.m. at Monona Terrace, with workshops and snacks from 3-5 p.m.
-Friday dinner is on your own — or join us at the first-ever FFRF Tailgate Party, serving up Wisconsin tailgate favorites from 5-6:45 p.m.
-The formal program begins Friday at 7 p.m., ending with complimentary dessert and beverages.
+Convention registration opens at 2 p.m. at Monona Terrace, with snacks and opening talks you won’t want to miss between 3-5 p.m.
+For Friday dinner, sign up for the optional first-ever FFRF Tailgate Party, (featuring Forward!
+Marching Band), serving up Wisconsin tailgate favorites from 5-6:45 p.m. in the convenient lakeside Grand Terrace.
+The evening program begins Friday at 7 p.m., ending with complimentary cupcakes and beverages in the Grand Terrace.
 The convention resumes Saturday with the optional Non-Prayer Breakfast at 8 a.m.
 The morning program starts at 9:30 a.m.
-After a two-hour lunch on your own, the program resumes at 2 p.m.
-An optional dinner banquet begins at 6 p.m., to be followed by the evening speaker and entertainment.
+After a two-hour lunch on your own (with an optional “Grab and Go” Box Lunch available) the program resumes at 2 p.m.
+The dinner banquet is followed by the “clean money” drawing, evening speaker and entertainment.
 Sunday morning features the annual meetings of members and state representatives, ending by noon.

 Registration deadline for the convention is Friday, September 30.
 Registration deadline for Fallingwater tour is Friday, September 23.
 You can register at the door, but this does not include meals.